goperreault/goperreault.github.io/bustourreflection.md

 **Land Acknowledgment**

-The author wishes to acknowledge lands which constitute the present-day City of Mississauga as being part of the Treaty and Traditional Territory of the Mississauga’s of the Credit First Nation, The Haudenosaunee Confederacy the Huron-Wendat and Wyandot Nations.
+The author wishes to acknowledge lands which constitute the present-day City of Mississauga as being part of the Treaty and Traditional Territory of the Mississauga’s of the Credit First Nation, The Haudenosaunee Confederacy the Huron-Wendat and Wyandot Nations (Mississauga, 2021).

 **Site Map**